Dantoro/project_therapy/ideas/component_specific_ideas/memory_module_logic.md

 * Provides last 10 entry-pairs (STM, as [(rawText, cnnVector), ...])
 * Provides last 10 summary blocks (LTM, text + vectors)
-* Provides full TrendTracker history (204d vectors, summary columns)
+* Provides full TrendTracker history (210d vectors, summary columns)

 ---

 ## Notes

 * STM and LTM window sizes can be tuned, but 10 is the current default (based on HAN and empirical design).
-* STM now always stores BOTH rawText and cnnVector per entry.
+* STM now only stores BOTH rawText per entry.
-* TrendTracker now outputs a full 204d feature vector per entry.
+* TrendTracker now outputs a full 210d feature vector per entry.
-* All emotion vectors can be 28d (fine) or 6d (Ekman), as preferred by the downstream component.
 * This module is designed for easy extension to future multimodal or multi-user memory use cases.